-After you click "Process Approved" from the Trading Dashboard, Autopilot generates an executable file that can be uploaded into Wealthscape.
+After you click "Process Approved" from the Trading Dashboard, Trading generates an executable file that can be uploaded into Wealthscape.
 To ensure timely and proper execution, we recommend following the steps outlined in this article.
 We also recommend familiarizing yourself with block trading prior to executing your first set of trades.
 If you're not familiar with block trading, click here to read a quick overview.

 Uploading Trade Files Into Wealthscape